Kurral/Kurralv3/kurral/README.md

 ## Notes

-- This implementation is independent of kurral-cli (no imports from kurral-cli)
-- Code was copied from kurral-cli where needed, not imported
-- The A/B replay types are independent of the existing A/B/C determinism levels in kurral-cli
+- A replay returns artifact outputs directly (zero API cost)
-- B replay requires an LLM client (OpenAI or Anthropic supported)
+- B replay requires an LLM client (OpenAI, Anthropic, or compatible client)
+- Replay type is determined by determinism score (threshold: 0.8) and change detection
+- Storage supports local files and Cloudflare R2 (direct connection, no API required)
+- PostgreSQL is optional for metadata indexing only